iwalton3/plex-mpv-shim/README.md

 The mobile and web applications are supported.
 You do not have to log in to the client or set it up in any other way.

-If you are using the web application to cast, please note that the client must be running on a network where there is a Plex server present.
-It does not have to be the plex server that the media you are casting resides on.
-An empty Plex server will work.
+If you want to use the web application to cast, you must either be on the same network as a Plex server (an empty one will work) or install the [MPV Shim Local Connection](https://greasyfork.org/en/scripts/398049-mpv-shim-local-connection) user script.

 The application runs with a notification icon by default.
 You can use this to view the application log, open the config folder, and open the application menu.